santhtadi/Black-and-White-to-Color-Images-using-Pix2Pix/README.md

 This notebook is executed in colab and is a fun experiment on using GAN for converting images of people from Gray Scale to RGB

 # Algorithm

 I used the Pix2Pix Network published at https://arxiv.org/abs/1611.07004 for this experiment

-Most of the notebook is based heavily on the Pix2Pix tutorial and the model architecture provided my Tensorflow.
+Most of the notebook is based heavily on the Pix2Pix tutorial and the model architecture provided by Tensorflow.

 More details can be found at https://www.tensorflow.org/tutorials/generative/pix2pix